Skip to main content

 Car Loans (Autokredite)

 Financing for new and used cars.
-Manufacturer banks (like VW Bank, BMW Bank) often offer better rates than regular banks.
-Compare both options before deciding.
+Manufacturer banks such as VW Bank or BMW Bank often beat regular banks, so it pays to compare both before you decide.

 Overdraft (Dispo)

 Overdraft on your current account (Girokonto).
 This is the most expensive form of borrowing.
-Avoid using your overdraft if possible - a personal loan is almost always cheaper!
+Avoid using your overdraft if possible - a personal loan is almost always cheaper.
+See our personal loan comparison for Germany before you decide.

-Warning: Overdraft rates are almost 6x higher than mortgage rates!
-If you regularly use your overdraft, consider getting a personal loan (Ratenkredit) instead - it will save you significant money.
+Warning: Overdraft rates are around three times higher than mortgage rates.
+If you regularly use your overdraft, consider switching to a personal loan (Ratenkredit) instead, which is almost always much cheaper.

 4